Categories

 Hyperbaric oxygen therapy is an outpatient treatment.
 There are two different types of chambers.

-Treatment will be different for each patient depending on the medical condition and its severity level.
-Some treatments will even need a variety of other therapies and medication.
+Each patient’s treatment will differ depending on the medical condition and its severity level.
+Some treatments will even need a variety of other therapies and medications.
 Ask your medical provider for the correct information that best suits your needs.

 Rely on NexGen Hyperbaric to Treat Your Medical Condition